Maranhao Brazil Travel Guide

 Clubs playing reggae, forró, and electronic music appear in the Historic Center and Ponta d'Areia, lively especially on weekends.

-São Luís has diverse retail experiences, from traditional markets to artisan crafts.
+São Luís has diverse retail experiences, ranging from traditional markets to artisan crafts.

-The nearby fishing village holds fame for its intricate handmade lace (renda de bilro).
-A day trip enables you see artisans at work.
+The nearby fishing village holds fame for its complex handmade lace (renda de bilro).
+A day trip lets you see artisans at work.

 This center delivers an excellent place to find high-quality, authentic souvenirs directly from artisans.